LightningX VPN Logo

 4. Obfuscated Servers (Stealth Mode)

-If you’re in a country with strict internet restrictions (like China, UAE, or Iran) or want to bypass firewalls at school or work, ensure your VPN offers obfuscated servers.
-These help disguise VPN traffic as regular web traffic, connecting you even in high-censorship environments.
+If you’re in a country with strict internet restrictions (such as China, the UAE, or Iran), or if you’re trying to bypass a school or workplace firewall, make sure your VPN offers obfuscated servers.

 5. Cross-Device Compatibility